TCSCaseStudy/FlaskCS_26thJune/README.md

 This is a Case Study using Flask Framework, assigned by TCS on 26th June 2020 .

 # IMPORTANT POINTS HERE
-(Please check this before once everyday)
+(Please check this once before starting everyday)
 1. Update your hospitals.sql DB with the new file with the command `mysql hospital < hospital.sql`